szczekulskij/spotify-share-session/README.md

 #### Database:
 * Save users login & password (hashed)
-* Save users played songs in database to be used for AI reccommender
+* Save users songs history in database to be used for AI reccommender

 ## Initial Plan:
 ### Initial blockers: